stlab/better-code/better-code/src/chapter-3-errors.md

 >   though its preconditions were satisfied.
 For example, writing a
 >   file might fail because the filesystem is full.

-[^avoidable]: Although “bugs” are inevitable, every *specific* bug is
+[^avoidable]: While bugs are inevitable, every *specific* bug is
     avoidable.

 ## Error Recovery

 Let's begin by talking about what it means to “recover from an error.”
-Perhaps the [earliest use of the term](https://dl.acm.org/doi/10.1145/800028.808489) was in the domain of compilers, where the challenge, after detecting a flaw in the input, is to continue to process the rest of the input meaningfully.
+[Perhaps the earliest use ](https://dl.acm.org/doi/10.1145/800028.808489) of the term “error recovery” was in the domain of compilers, where the challenge, after detecting a flaw in the input, is to continue to process the rest of the input meaningfully.
 Consider a simple syntax error: the simplest possiblities are that the next or previous symbol is extra, missing, or misspelled.
 Guessing correctly affects not only the quality of the error message, but also whether further diagnostics will be useful.
 For example, in this code, the `while` keyword is misspelled:

 ```swift
 func f(x: inout Int) {